 We also recognise that Board members balance work, family and other commitments, so the time expectations are clear and flexible wherever possible.

-This is a paid and flexible position, which can work around existing work or study commitments and home life.
-You should expect work to take 3 days per month.
-Our Board meetings are held quarterly in person at National Park HQ in Balloch, which is an accessible building with parking and good public transport links.
-Community engagement events which our Board members attend can be on weekends or in evenings.
+Board meetings are held quarterly in person at the National Park HQ in Balloch, which features an accessible building, parking, and strong public transport links.
+Community engagement events, which board members attend, may occasionally take place on weekends or during evenings.

 The Board is made up of 17 members.
 We have a blended Board structure that combines community representation, local authority insight and national perspective, including: